-9. The parties may engage in discovery.
+7. After the complaint has been served, the parties may engage in discovery.

 Discovery is the process of collecting the evidence necessary to support a claim or defense.
 During discovery, you may uncover relevant facts and identify documents and witnesses whose testimony can establish those facts.
 You may obtain evidence from the other parties to the litigation (plaintiffs and defendants), non-parties, and public records.